Non-strict singularity of optimal Sobolev embeddings: Introduction

 Despite the extensive work on the quality of compactness for the classical Sobolev spaces, where the quality is usually studied via the speed of decay for different $s$-numbers or entropy numbers (see~\cite{ET:96, P:85} and references therein), there was, until recently, only a limited amount of work devoted to the study of the ``quality'' of non-compactness of non-compact Sobolev-type embeddings.
 For non-compact Sobolev embeddings, it was observed that standard measures of non-compactness (related to Kolmogorov $s$-numbers or entropy numbers) are not satisfactory (see \cite{CS:90,LMOP:21, LMP:24FirstView}) as they often fail to distinguish between different target spaces.
 For example, from this point of view, the ``quality'' of non-compactness of the optimal Sobolev embedding $V_0^{m,p}(\Omega) \hookrightarrow L^{p^*,p}(\Omega)$ is the same as that of the non-compact, non-optimal Sobolev embeddings $V_0^{m,p}(\Omega) \hookrightarrow L^{p^*,q}(\Omega) \supsetneq L^{p^*,p}(\Omega)$ for every $q\in(p,\infty]$.
 This motivates the use of different operator-theoretic concepts, such as \emph{strict singularity} or \emph{finite strict singularity} (see~Subsection~\ref{4.3}), which form the main focus of this paper.

-Compact embeddings, which are often approximable by finite-rank operators, are always finitely strictly singular and then also strictly singular; however, optimal Sobolev embeddings into \riSps{} are never compact.
+Compact embeddings, which are often approximable by finite-rank operators, are always finitely strictly singular and then also strictly singular; however, optimal Sobolev embeddings into r.i.\ spaces are never compact.
 Moreover, it was showed that the optimal Sobolev embedding $V^m_0 L^p(\Omega)\hookrightarrow L^{p^*,p}(\Omega)$ is not strictly singular (see \cite{LM:23})\textemdash unlike the non-optimal Sobolev embedding \eqref{intro:classical_Sob_emb}, which is finitely strictly singular, despite not being compact.
 The non-strict singularity of the optimal Sobolev embedding was later proved also in more general settings (see~\cite{CLY:25preprint,GLM:25}).
 To the best of our knowledge, the only known exception to this phenomenon is the optimal limiting Sobolev embedding $V_0^m L^{n/m,1}(\Omega)\hookrightarrow \mathcal C_b(\Omega)$ into the space of bounded continuous functions (see~\cite{S:81}), which is not only strictly singular but also finitely strictly singular (see \cite{LM:19}), despite being non-compact.

 This raises several natural questions: under what conditions on the underlying norms do non-compact optimal Sobolev embeddings become non-strictly singular?
-Moreover, is this phenomenon pervasive across the broader landscape of \riSps{}?
+Moreover, is this phenomenon pervasive across the broader landscape of r.i.\ spaces?